-- Adopt Board policies necessary to promote effective administration of member benefits; - b.
-Authorize the Chief Executive Officer to approve all qualified members who apply for service retirement (Gov. Code §31670.7); - Determine the merits of applications for disability benefits, making necessary determinations of service connection and permanency of incapacity (Gov. Code §317208); - d.
-Act on member appeals of decisions made by OCERS staff; - e.
-Annually determine whether there has been an increase or decrease in the cost of living as provided in Gov. Code §31870.1.9, and consider and determine whether to approve a Supplemental Targeted Adjustment for Retirees (STAR) cost of living adjustment (Gov. Code §31874.3(c).10); - f.
+- 15. The Board will: - a.
+Adopt Board policies necessary to promote effective administration of member benefits; - Authorize the Chief Executive Officer to approve all qualified members who apply for service retirement (Gov. Code §316707); - c.
+Determine the merits of applications for disability benefits, making necessary determinations of service connection and permanency of incapacity (Gov. Code §317208); - d.
+Act on member appeals of decisions made by OCERS staff; - Annually determine whether there has been an increase or decrease in the cost of living as provided in Gov. Code §31870.19, and consider and determine whether to approve a Supplemental Targeted Adjustment for Retirees (STAR) cost of living adjustment (Gov. Code §31874.3(c)10); - f.
 Determine eligibility of safety members when in doubt; and - g.
 Periodically review approved disabilities as appropriate.